donnemartin/haxor-news/README.md

     $ hn <command> [params] [options]

-## Auto-Completer and Interactive Help (Optional)
+## Auto-Completer and Interactive Help

-Optionally, you can enable fish-style completions plus an auto-completion menu with interactive help:
+Optionally, you can enable fish-style completions and an auto-completion menu with interactive help:

     $ haxor-news

+If available, the auto-completer also automatically displays comments through a pager.

 Within the auto-completer, the same syntax applies: